How to Build a Double-Fence Gate

 Fix the gates in place

-• Place the gates in between the two gate posts and sit them on a level board packed up off the ground to the required height (see above picture).
-Place wedges or packers at the sides of the gates and the middle of the gates so that the gaps between the gates and posts are even, and the gates are ‘jammed in place’.
+• Place the double gates in between the two gate posts and sit them on a level board packed up off the ground to the required height (see above picture).
+Place wedges or packers at the sides of the gates and the middle of the gates to ensure the gaps between the gates and posts are even, and the gates are ‘jammed in place’ securely.

-• The gates should be able to stay in position by themselves while the hinges are screwed in place.
+• The gates should be able to stay in full position by themselves while the hinges are screwed in place with appropriate hardware.

 Check that the gate opens.

-• Take out all wedges and packers and see how the gates open.
+• Take out all wedges and packers and see how the double gates open smoothly.

-• The gate with the offset hinge should lift above raised ground when opened.
+• The gate with the offset hinge should lift above raised ground when opened, ensuring proper alignment with the hardware.

 Finishing touches to the gates